lccc-project/lccc/xlang/docs/xlang-specification/intro.md

         - A structure or union type
         - A product type, with at most 256 elements.
     - A structure or union declaration with at most 512 members.
-    - An identifier in a declaration, which consists of an optional root component, followed by a single non-special component that has at most 4096 characters, includ.
+    - An identifier in a declaration, which consists of an optional root component, followed by a single non-special component that has at most 4096 characters.